WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

 ### isExactType (default `true`)

-If the value is true indicates that the Type of the component to bound must be the same as the type required (nor subclass or parent class).
+If the value is true, it indicates that the Type of the component to bind must be the same as the type required (neither subclass nor parent class).

-For insatnce, the following component `MyComponent`, requires a component of the exact type `Camera`
+For instance, the following component `MyComponent` requires a component of the exact type `Camera`:

 ```csharp
 public class MyComponent : Component